 Center for Engaged Learning (one appointee)

-Office of Budget and Financial Planning (one appointee)
+Vice Provost for Strategic Initiatives and Finance or Designee (one appointee)

-Vice Dean of Research in the School of Medicine (one appointee)
+Vice Dean of Research in the School of Medicine or Designee (one appointee)

 Faculty Senate (four appointees made by a non-binding recommendation of the Faculty Senate)

+Current Centers and Institutes Faculty and Staff (four appointees that are broadly representative of the various types of centers and institutes with at least one representative from the Health Sciences Center Campus and one from the Belknap Campus)

-This committee serves as the primary organizational structure to make recommendations to the Centers and Institutes Executive Council about the approval and continued operations of Centers/Institutes.
+This committee serves as the primary organizational structure to make recommendations to the Centers and Institutes Executive Council about the establishment and continued operations of centers and institutes.

-All Centers/Institutes meeting the definitions set forth in the Establishment, Review, and Operations of Centers and Institutes Policy must be approved through the Centers and Institutes Approval and Review Process as set forth in this document.
+All centers and institutes meeting the definitions set forth in the Establishment and Review of Centers and Institutes Policy must be approved through the centers and institutes approval and review process as set forth in this document.

 Center/Institute Status